 Although many people flush their fish, we do not recommend this.
 For one thing, it is disrespectful to the fish to flush it.
 You would not opt for this sort of method for another pet or family member.
 Why flush your fish?
 Whenever you flush a fish, it can get into the waterways, transmitting bacteria and diseases not native to the area.

 By burying your fish, you get to honor its life without breaking any laws.
 Luckily, burying a fish does not require a whole lot of time or effort.
 It also can be a great opportunity to introduce your child to the idea of life, death, and the importance of closure.

 What You’ll Need

-Steps For Disposing of a Dead Fish
+The 5 Steps For Disposing of a Dead Fish

-1. Remove The Fish
+1. Remove the Fish

-To remove the fish, use a fishnet.
+To remove the fish, use a fish net.
 If you don’t have a net, you can use your hands because the fish should not spread infection to you.
 Using a net will typically be the safest and easiest option.

 Place the recently removed fish in a paper bag.
 The paper bag makes it much easier to transport the deceased pet.
 You don’t have to look at the pet, and it may feel more respectful.
 You don’t absolutely need a paper bag, but we have found this to be the best option for most fish owners.

 However, it might be worth it to confirm that your fish has indeed passed away in some circumstances.
 One way of doing so is being slightly patient when you initially lift them from the tank, a fish that’s alive (but weak) may flop once out of the water.